StuPro-TOSCAna/TOSCAna/docs/dev/webapp/getting-started.md

 # Getting Started

-The Web App is a single page application written in TypeScript with Angular 5.
+The web app is a single page application written in TypeScript with Angular 5.
 If you are new to Angular you can check out the [Angular Tour of Heroes](https://angular.io/tutorial) it will help you getting started.

 ## Development environment setup